 A course that provides a general overview of an area of psychology that is not normally covered by the department's offerings.
 Prerequisite: PSYC 201 or PSYC 101.
 Annually.
-Prior to Fall semester 2012-13, listed as PSYC 235.

 PSYC 280 History and Systems of Psychology

-3.0: 3 cr.

 A course that examines the philosophical foundations of psychology.
 There is special emphasis on the historical development of scientific conceptions of human behavior and mental processes in the context of contemporary psychological systems.
 Prerequisite: PSYC 201 or PSYC 101.
-Every semester.
-Prior to Fall semester 2012-13, listed as PSYC 227.
+Every term.

-PSYC 282 Research Design in Psychology

-3.0; 3 cr.
+PSYC 282 Research Design in Psychology 3.0; 3 cr.
 This course is the first part of the required research sequence for students majoring in psychology.
 It provides students with a solid foundation in the basic quantitative research methods and design, addresses ethical issues and validity in psychological research, and introduces students to statistical analyses that will be needed for PSYC 284, PSYC 290, and other research-related courses.
 Prerequisite: PSYC 201 or PSYC 101.
 For Psychology majors only.
-Annually.
-Prior to Fall semester 2012-13, listed as PSYC 213.
+Every term.

 PSYC 284 Statistical Analyses in Psychology

-3.0; 3 cr.

 This course is the second part of the required research sequence for students majoring in psychology.
 It introduces the student to univariate, bivariate and multivariate statistical analyses in psychological research and combines lectures and computer Lab sessions.
 Prerequisites: STAT 201 or STAT 210 and PSYC 282.
-Every semester.
-Prior to Fall semester 2012-13, listed as PSYC 223.
+Every term.

-PSYC 288 Undergraduate Seminar in Psychology

-3.0; 3 cr.
+PSYC 288 Undergraduate Seminar in Psychology 3.0; 3 cr.